What is a Missioner?

 In a spirit of mutuality, our medical teams work side by side with our Bolivian partners, learning from each other and forming strong bonds of friendship.
 After a full day of surgical or clinical work, many missioners spend their evenings leading educational seminars for the local medical community.

 The medical work of Solidarity Bridge and Puente de Solidaridad delivers much-needed and life-changing medical assistance--often providing a patient and family their only chance for a productive life or even survival.
 But we believe mission is about much more than just what we do.
 Mission is about being as much as doing, and learning as much as teaching.
 Mission is about openness to transformation in our lives, communities, and indeed our world.
 As such, our medical mission trips also prioritize valued opportunities to immerse in the local culture, learn about the national health system, and reflect on the impact of the mission on our own lives today and our ongoing call to the mission of solidarity.

 Summer General Surgery Trip

 March 9 - 18, 2018

-As an organization rooted in solidarity, relationships developed on mission are key to our work.
-We are proud that many of our missioners return year-afer-year.
-Mission teams may include surgeons, anesthesiologists, surgical technicians, nurses, clinicians, interpreters, chaplains, photographers and helpers, some of our milestone missioners are profiled below.
+Because we are an organization rooted in solidarity, relationships developed on mission are key to our work.
+We are proud that many of our missioners return year after year.
+Mission teams may include surgeons, anesthesiologists, surgical technicians, nurses, clinicians, interpreters, chaplains, photographers, and helpers.
+Some of our milestone missioners are profiled below.